 As Gundam SEED: Tomo to Kimi to Koko de is based upon the Gundam SEED anime specifically, the storyline itself was already laid out for the developers.
 Therefore, they had a good start to hit the ground running.
 However, they could have just left it at that, including the storyline as it was in the show and not adding anything else.
 I mean, that would have still been awesome, because the story for the show is amazing (bar a few potholes here and there)… But they didn’t.

 Instead, they added in various additional little scenes that play out depending on your choices and where you go within the Archangel ship.
-Each of these scenes build upon that characters, giving you an even better understanding of how they are and how they see the world.
+Each of these scenes build upon those characters, giving you an even better understanding of how they are and how they see the world.
 Of course, being that the game was only released in Japan, you’ll need to either be able to read Japanese or find a translation patch or the script online.

 The story plays out through dialogue scenes with scrolling text, akin to older RPGs like Final Fantasy or Dragon Quest.
 So, there’s a lot of reading involved.
 However, as a fan of RPG games, this was a huge plus for me, as it meant that the game could go into much more detail about the world and the people.
 It meant that Gundam SEED: Tomo to Kimi to Koko de had depth, rather than just being another action shooter.